edgio-docs/edgio-docs/src/pages/guides/app_security/rate_rules.md

     Large).
 -   A single edge server is handling all traffic.

-A Security Application Manager configuration may contain multiple rate rules that define a custom rate limit for different types of requests.
+A Security Application configuration may contain multiple rate rules that define a custom rate limit for different types of requests.
 These rate rules are processed in the order in which they are listed.
 Once a rule is satisfied, it will be applied to the request and no